luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 * Remove through-holes for female headers
 * Move buttons closer to center of board, away from edges
 * Add vibrator motor circuit.
 We should discuss the exact circuit type.
+* See how small we can make the board.
+Ignore previous constraints about connector placement initially.

 We could use a simple transistor, or a transistor with additional shottky dioded and pull downresistor, or a motor driver like the DRV2605.